-- The full submission process and correspondence between author(s) and IJHDR is conducted exclusively online through IJHDR website.
-Registration as “Author” is required for submission process.
-All stages in submission process can be followed online through IJHDR website.
+- The full submission process and correspondence between the author(s) and IJHDR is conducted exclusively online through the IJHDR website.
+Registration as “Author” is required for the submission process.
+All stages in the submission process can be followed online through the IJHDR website.

-- All authors must register in IJHDR website and inform all data required.
+- All authors must register on the IJHDR website and inform all data required.
 Correspondence with IJHDR will be exclusively carried out by a “Correspondent Author” named by authors at the moment of initial submission.
 The "Correspondent Author" is responsible for inputting all data about the manuscript into the system.

-- Submissions will be sent in English (American and British); author(s) are responsible for English grammar; it is recommended to consult an English native speaker or professional translator before making a submission.
-Translation into Spanish and Portuguese (Title and Abstracts only) will be made by IJHDR.
-Authors are encouraged to send versions of accepted papers in their original language to be published by IJHDR or associated journals.
+- Submissions will be sent in English (American and British); author(s) are responsible for English grammar; it is recommended to consult an English native speaker or professional translator before submitting.

-PARTS OF SUBMISSION:1.
-FRONT PAGE: Times New Roman 12; double space; non justified; non indented, containing:
+1. TITLE PAGE: Times New Roman 12; double space; non-justified; non-indented, containing:

-- For each author: full name; citation name; highest professional/academic degree; institutional affiliation (name of institution, city, country, website); e-mail; homepage; link to curriculum vitae.
-Authors must be listed in the final order in which they will appear in the published article.
+- For each author: full name; highest professional/academic degree; institutional affiliation (name of institution, city, country, website); e-mail; homepage; ORCID number.
+Authors must be listed in the final order in which they appear in the published article.

-- Abstract: must be structured whenever applicable (Background of research project; Aims; Methodology; Results; Conclusions); when not applicable, abstract must give thorough account of the same items.
+- Abstract: must be structured whenever applicable (Background of the research Project; Aims; Methodology; Results; Conclusions); when not applicable, the abstract must give a thorough account of the same items.
 Abstracts must be 150-250 words long.

 - Keywords: 3-5 words that best describe the submission contents, according to MeSH (http://www.nlm.nih.gov/mesh); DeCS (http://decs.bvs.br) or Homeopathic Thesaurus –ECH (www.homeopathyeurope.org)

-- Statement of conflict of interest: authors must declare whether there is conflict of interest, including any financial, personal, direct, or indirect relationship with organizations that could somehow influence the work.
+- Statement of conflict of interest: Authors must declare whether there is any explicit or potential conflict of interest, including any financial, personal, direct, or indirect relationship with organizations that could somehow influence the work.
 Potential conflicts of interest include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
-When there is no conflict of interest must declare “author(s) declare(s) there is no conflict of interest”; (more details at http://www.icmje.org/#conflicts)
+When there is no conflict of interest, must declare “author(s) declare(s) there is no conflict of interest” (more details at http://www.icmje.org/#conflicts).